Economic Incentives for Recycling Industries

 30 Aug 2022

-Economic incentives are essential to the rapid growth of recycling industries.
-Incentives should steer economic activity in a direction that causes less environmental impact, encourage consumers to switch to cheaper eco-friendly products, and stimulate production of eco-friendly products through tax reduction (OECD, 2014).
-Depending on their needs and situation, some ASEAN+3 countries have adopted different approaches to offering economic incentives.
+Economic incentives are essential for the rapid growth of recycling industries, and should steer economic activity in the direction of least environmental impact, encourage consumers to switch to cheaper eco-friendly products, and stimulate production of eco-friendly products through tax reduction (OECD, 2014).
+ASEAN+3 countries have adopted differing approaches to the offering of economic incentives, depending on their needs and situation.

-Indonesia aims to give recycling industries fiscal incentives, such as lowering the value-added tax (VAT) from 10% to 5% for recycling businesses.
-However, this scheme faces a challenge due to its indirect effect on profit.
-Since VAT will mainly be added to the selling price, recycling industries will have to depend on sales volume to gain higher profits.
-Demand for recycled products, however, is still low.
-The scheme is not expected to transform business-as-usual (Novastria, 2019).
+Indonesia gives fiscal incentives, such as lowering value-added tax (VAT) from 10% to 5% for recycling businesses, but this faces a challenge due to its indirect impact on profit.
+As VAT will mainly be added to the selling price, to gain higher profits recycling industries will have to depend on sales volume, while demand for recycled products remains low.
+As a result, the scheme is not expected to transform business-as-usual (Novastria, 2019).
 This kind of incentive should be integrated with other aspects such as ease of doing business, ease of obtaining loans, and business development services.